levitsky/pyteomics/doc/source/achrom.rst

 module
 distributed with Pyteomics.
 It implements the additive model of polypeptide chromatography.
-Briefly, in the additive model each amino acid residue changes retention time by a fixed value, depending only on its type (e.g. an alanine r esidue add 2.0 mins to RT, while an arginine decreases it by 1.1 min).
+Briefly, in the additive model each amino acid residue changes retention time by a fixed value, depending only on its type (e.g. an alanine residue add 2.0 mins to RT, while an arginine decreases it by 1.1 min).
 The module documentation contains the complete description of this model and the references.
 In this tutorial we will focus on the basic usage.